pvilalta/crypto-lizard/README.md

    - line 4 : spreedsheet ID
    - line 5 : sheet name

-3. Modify as you need the **MAIN CRYPTO** bloc

-   - crypto's symbol
-   - the case where you want it to

-   /!\ this part concern the top 250 of the market, if you need to follow a crypto above this rank, you have to follow the next instructions

-4. Use the altCoin function adding 2 parameters
+3. Use the altCoin function adding 2 parameters

    - crypto symbol
    - the case where you want it to

-v1.0
+4. You have the possiblity to set-up a trigger to load the current prices through the online IDE

+5. that's all :-)

+v2.0